-The strategy is incorporated in a Group Tax Standard within the framework of the Group's Risk Management Process described here (ARA 2021, p37).
+The strategy is incorporated in a Group Tax Standard within the framework of the Risk Management Process described here (ARA 2022, p40).
 This sets out the controls required over our compliance processes, the effectiveness of which is reviewed centrally.
-Tax risks are monitored locally, and the tax function engages with the local Business Units regularly to identify and manage tax risk.
+Tax risks are monitored locally, and the tax function engages with Business Units regularly to identify and manage tax risk.
 Tax risk is reported to the Board as a specific area within the Group's wider risk governance framework.
-The Head of Tax also reports to the Group Audit Committee on the Group's tax position and risks as noted here (ARA 2021, p118)
+The Head of Tax also reports to the Group Audit Committee on the Group's tax position and risks as noted here (ARA 2022, p 129)

-4. LEVEL OF ACCEPTABLE RISK
+5. LEVEL OF ACCEPTABLE RISK